idlab-discover/watz/runtime/doc/build_wasm_app.md

 - decrease block_addr_cache size for classic interpreter

-  The block_addr_cache is an hash cache to store the else/end addresses for WebAssembly blocks (BLOCK/IF/LOOP) to speed up address lookup.
-This is only available in classic interpreter.
-We can set it by define macro `-DBLOCK_ADDR_CACHE_SIZE=n`, e.g. add `add_defintion (-DBLOCK_ADDR_CACHE_SIZE=n)` in CMakeLists.txt, by default it is 64, and total block_addr_cache size is 3072 bytes in 64-bit platform and 1536 bytes in 32-bit platform.
+  The block_addr_cache is a hash cache to store the else/end addresses for WebAssembly blocks (BLOCK/IF/LOOP) to speed up address lookup.
+This is only available in the classic interpreter.
+We can set it by defineing macro `-DBLOCK_ADDR_CACHE_SIZE=n`, e.g. add `add_defintion (-DBLOCK_ADDR_CACHE_SIZE=n)` in CMakeLists.txt, by default it is 64, and the total block_addr_cache size is 3072 bytes in 64-bit platform and 1536 bytes in 32-bit platform.

 ### (2) Methods to reduce the libc-wasi (without -nostdlib) mode footprint

 Most of the above methods are also available for libc-wasi mode, besides them, we can export malloc and free functions with `-Wl,--export=malloc -Wl,--export=free` option, so WAMR runtime will disable its app heap and call the malloc/free function exported to allocate/free the memory from/to the heap space managed by libc.

+Note: wasm-ld from LLVM 13 and later automatically inserts ctor/dtor calls for all exported functions for a command. (vs reactor) It breaks the malloc/free exports mentioned above.

 ## 3. Build wasm app with pthread support